Guidelines from the Open & Affirming Ministry Team of Alliance Q

 The Open & Affirming Ministry Team has many resources available and the Team’s Executive Director is ready to help you find the resources that are right for your congregation or ministry.

 We are also aware that many congregations and ministries have come to a place, through a process formal or informal, or intentionally from the start, where they proclaim a welcome to persons of all gender expressions and sexual orientations but are not yet listed by Alliance Q as an Open & Affirming Ministry.

 Below is a list of attributes that we expect of a congregation or ministry in order to list it as an Open & Affirming Ministry.
 For a ministry about to engage a process towards becoming Open & Affirming, these are explicit goals of the process.
 For a ministry that considers itself Open & Affirming already, these attributes are the concrete signs that the ministry has committed itself to being Open & Affirming.

 We understand that each ministry is unique, and that there may be variations from this list.
-GLAD and the Open & Affirming Ministry Team reserve the right to determine whether a congregation or ministry is listed on GLAD’s website as an Open & Affirming Ministry.
+Alliance Q and the Open & Affirming Ministry Team reserve the right to determine whether a congregation or ministry is listed on the Alliance’s website as an Open & Affirming Ministry.

 Marks of an Open & Affirming Ministry

 An Open & Affirming Ministry is committed to the Mission of the Open & Affirming Ministry Program.
 Its commitment is manifest in these ways:

 - The ministry has come to a consensus, either through a formal process of study and reflection, informally in the course of its life together, or in its founding documents that it is committed to the Mission of the Open & Affirming Ministry Program.